Mumbai CSMT–Nagpur Duronto Express

+The 12289 / 12290 Mumbai CSMT–Nagpur Duronto Express is a Superfast Express train which belongs to Central Railway zone that runs between Mumbai CSMT and Nagpur Junction of Maharashtra in India.

 Stoppages

 Being a Duronto Express, it does not stop at any other station in between.
 However it does stop at Bhusawal Junction as a technical Halt.
 It also stops at Igatpuri and Kasara for removal and addition of banker engines.
 But from 1 January 2016 all/some technical halts are converted to commercial halt.
 Thus tickets are issued from Nagpur, Bhusaval, Igatpuri and Mumbai.

 Locomotive

 Previously, a WCAM 2/2P or WCAM 3 used to haul the train from Mumbai Chhatrapati Shivaji Maharaj Terminus to Igatpuri (technical halt) following which it got either a WAP 4 of Bhusawal Electric Loco Shed or WAP 7 of Ajni Electric Loco Shed.

 With Central Railway completing the change over of 1500 V DC traction to 25,000 V AC traction on 6 June 2015, this train is now hauled end to end by Ajni-based WAP 7.